passcod/blograph/README.md

 The Rust backend grants us _seriously fast_ loads.
 After the git clone is done, it takes about a second to load a hundred posts… and then that's it, no more disk I/O required.
 It feels **instant**.

+## Can I use this?

+Probably not.
+This is very heavily opinionated for me.
+If you do want to use any part or all of it, feel free to fork it!
+It's licensed under ISC, so just go at it.

+## Why Rust stable?

+The history of this project is that in late 2013, I created the first version of Blograph in Ruby.
+Then I set it running and tweaked it until it got to a "final" version in late 2014.
+And then I didn't touch it for _two years_.
+It ran for two years uninterrupted.
+When I picked it up again in late 2016 to fix a few bugs that finally annoyed me enough, it just refused to work on my local machine.
+The Ruby engine, all the dependencies, _something_ changed in those two years and figuring out the right configuration was taking way too long.

+Rust **stable** makes a strong guarantee that code written today will still compile and work with a compiler released years from now, as long as it's still the same major version.
+The Rust team is really strict on semver adherence in that way.
+Using nightly doesn't have that guarantee at all.

+This means that if I leave this project alone and don't touch it for a few years, I have strong belief that when I eventually do pick it up, as long as I use the latest Rust **1.x**, it will compile, and it will work.
+It also means that whatever performance improvements the compiler picks up in the meantime, I can get for free, without even having to update my code to work with the latest Rust version.

+This blog has happily lasted four years on one engine so far.
+I am confident that it will last at least another four on this new one.
+I would like it if I didn't have to rewrite it all when I do pick it up again.